Topic 2 → Subtopic 2.6

 Calculating total surplus involves understanding how consumer surplus and producer surplus are represented on a supply and demand graph and then determining their combined area.
 Let’s break this process into its key components.

-Step 1: Identifying the Equilibrium Price and Quantity
+1. Identifying the Equilibrium Price and Quantity

 The first step is to determine the market equilibrium, where the quantity supplied equals the quantity demanded.
 This is the point where the supply and demand curves intersect.
 The price at this point is the equilibrium price, and the corresponding quantity is the equilibrium quantity.
 These values are critical for dividing the graph into regions representing consumer and producer surplus.

-Step 2: Calculating Consumer Surplus
+2. Calculating Consumer Surplus

 Consumer surplus is the area between the demand curve and the horizontal line at the equilibrium price, up to the equilibrium quantity.
-Mathematically, it can be calculated as the area of a triangle when the demand curve is linear:
+Mathematically, it can be calculated as the area of a triangle when the demand curve is linear: The base is the equilibrium quantity, and the height is the difference between the highest price consumers are willing to pay (the vertical intercept of the demand curve) and the equilibrium price.

-Step 3: Calculating Producer Surplus
+3. Calculating Producer Surplus

 Producer surplus is the area between the horizontal line at the equilibrium price and the supply curve, up to the equilibrium quantity.
-Like consumer surplus, it is typically calculated as the area of a triangle for linear supply curves:
+Like consumer surplus, it is typically calculated as the area of a triangle for linear supply curves: here, the base is again the equilibrium quantity, and the height is the difference between the equilibrium price and the lowest price producers are willing to accept (the vertical intercept of the supply curve).

-Step 4: Combine the Surpluses to Find Total Surplus
+4. Combine the Surpluses to Find Total Surplus

-Finally, total surplus is the sum of consumer surplus and producer surplus:
+Finally, total surplus is the sum of consumer surplus and producer surplus.

 Why Calculating Total Surplus Matters